Self-Supervised Beat Tracking in Musical Signals with Polyphonic Contrastive Learning

 \subsection{Audio-Visual Correspondence}

 One of the first papers to explore the field of audio representation learning was \textit{Look, Listen, and Learn} \citep{arandjelovic2017look}.
-In their paper, Zisserman et al. tried to match a sound to an image.
-This was done by extracting sounds and images from video frames.
-From there, two neural networks were used to determine whether a sound corresponded to this image.
-A vision subnetwork studied the image input, while an audio subnetwork studied the log-spectrogram of the audio input. \footnote{The network architecture for \textit{Look, Listen, and Learn} \citep{arandjelovic2017look} can be found in \ref{fig:l3} (appendix of this thesis).} The outputs of each subnetwork were then fused together to determine whether the image and sound came from the same video.
-This work was significant in many ways.
-In the realm of sound, it was found that extracting the audio subnetwork and fine-tuning it to a downstream task led to much better performance on the downstream task.
+In their paper, Zisserman et al. try to match a sound to an image.
+This is done by extracting sounds and images from video frames.
+From there, two neural networks are used to determine whether a sound corresponds to this image.
+A vision subnetwork studies the image input, while an audio subnetwork studies the log-spectrogram of the audio input.
+The network architecture for \textit{Look, Listen, and Learn} \citep{arandjelovic2017look} can be found in Figure \ref{fig:l3}.
+The outputs of each subnetwork are then fused together to determine whether the image and sound come from the same video.
+This work is significant for many reasons.
+In the realm of sound, extracting the audio subnetwork and fine-tuning it to a downstream task leads to much better performance on the downstream task.
 Why?
-Because this pretext task allowed the network to distinguish sounds by matching them to an image.
-Note that the work in \citep{arandjelovic2017look} was later enhanced by using log mel-spectrograms as an input to the audio subnetwork \citep{cramer2019look}.
+Because this pretext task allows the network to distinguish sounds by matching them to an image.
+Note that the work in \citep{arandjelovic2017look} has been enhanced by using log mel-spectrograms as an input to the audio subnetwork \citep{cramer2019look}.

 In 2018, Zhao et al. \citep{zhao2018sound} used a similar idea to perform audio source separation.
-In their work, image frames from two separate videos were used as input to a visual model.
-The sounds corresponding to these image frames were then mixed and input to an audio network.
-The goal of their pretext task was to separate the mixture into two audio snippets, corresponding to the separated sounds of each video.
-Their method was found to achieve extremely good results in the realm of sound separation.
-The networks were notably found to match sounds to specific objects in an image.
-Figures \ref{fig:sop_pipeline} and \ref{ig:sop_local} illustrate their methodology and results.
+In their work, image frames from two separate videos are used as input to a visual model.
+The sounds corresponding to these image frames are then mixed and input to an audio network.
+The goal of their pretext task is to separate the mixture into two audio snippets, corresponding to the separated sounds of each video.
+Their method achieves extremely good results in the realm of sound separation.
+The networks are notably found to match sounds to specific objects in an image.
+Figure \ref{fig:sop} illustrates their methodology and results.

-Although early works in the field of audio representation learning focused on audio-visual correspondences, a flurry of papers in the realm of pure audio representation learning were published around the same time.
-These notably made use of triplet-based metric learning, and will be presented in the next section.
+Although early works in the field of audio representation learning focus on audio-visual correspondences, a flurry of papers in the realm of pure audio representation learning were published around the same time.
+These notably make use of triplet-based metric learning, and will be presented in the next section.